-A SATA controller is integrated into the chipset to provide a 6-port SATA subsystem, which is RAID 0, 1, 5 and 10 supported.
-Two of these are SATA 3.0 ports and four are SATA 2.0 ports.
+A SATA controller is integrated into the chipset to provide a 10-port SATA subsystem, which is RAID 0, 1, 5 and 10 supported.
+Two of these are SATA 3.0 ports and eight are SATA 2.0 ports.
 The SATA drives are hot-swappable units.

 Note: The operating system you use must have RAID support to enable the hot-swap capability and RAID function of the SATA drives.
+One RAID level may be applied to HDDs 0-3 and one RAID level may be applied to HDDs 4-7.
+See Section 6-4 for details.